RobindeGrootNL/SchoolProjects/README.md

 # SchoolProjects
-Some of the projects I did for courses during my studies.
+This repository contains some of the projects I worked on during my Bachelor and Master degrees.